-When adopted in 2006, this Bayview Hunters Point Redevelopment Plan1 (the "Redevelopment Plan") amended the redevelopment plan formerly known as the Hunters Point Redevelopment Plan for the redevelopment project area formerly known as "Hunters Point Redevelopment Plan covering the Hunters Point Redevelopment Project Area."
-In January 2009, the portion of this Redevelopment Plan covering the Hunters Point Redevelopment Project Area (also known as Project Area A) expired and, as a result, the Redevelopment Agency of the City and County of San Francisco (the "Agency") has no authority to act pursuant to that portion of this Redevelopment Plan except to pay previously incurred indebtedness, to enforce existing covenants, contracts, or other obligations, and to comply with affordable housing obligations, which includes the use of its tax increment for the funding of affordable replacement housing.2 With the expiration of Project Area A, only the area added by the 2006 amendment constitutes the "Bayview Hunters Point Redevelopment Project Area" (sometimes referred to as the "Project Area B" or the "Project Area").
+When adopted in 2006, this Bayview Hunters Point Redevelopment Plan (the "Redevelopment Plan") amended the redevelopment plan formerly known as the Hunters Point Redevelopment Project Area."
+In January 2009, the portion of this Redevelopment Plan covering the Hunters Point Redevelopment Project Area (also known as Project Area A) expired and, as a result, the Redevelopment Agency of the City and County of San Francisco (the "Agency") has no authority to act pursuant to that portion of this Redevelopment Plan except to pay previously incurred indebtedness, to enforce existing covenants, contracts, or other obligations, and to comply with affordable housing obligations, which includes the use of its tax increment for the funding of affordable replacement housing.
+With the expiration of Project Area A, only the area added by the 2006 amendment constitutes the "Bayview Hunters Point Redevelopment Project Area" (sometimes referred to as the "Project Area B" or the "Project Area").
 During the preparation of this Redevelopment Plan, the Agency consulted with the Project Area Committee, the Planning Department and other departments of the City and County of San Francisco (the "City").